 As it turned out, her fall exploits annually set the stage for record-setting basketball performances during the wintertime.

 Laura’s talents were such that she saw spot action as a freshman for a veteran Green Wave squad during an historic, come-from-behind victory over mighty Masuk in the 1983 WCC championship game.
-That title is still to date the only league championship for either Green Wave boys’ or girls’ basketball in nearly 80 years.
+That title was until the Green Wave girls' championship in 2023 the only league championship for either Green Wave boys’ or girls’ basketball in nearly 80 years.

 She emerged during her sophomore campaign as an all-WCC player and team MVP for the 13-8 Green Wave.

 By early in her junior year, it was clear Laura was a special hard-court talent.
 Although the Green Wave struggled for wins, barely qualifying for the state tournament, Laura utilized a stylish jump shot and all other means of finding the hoop to score an unprecedented 402 points, averaging 20.1 per game.
 Along the way, she had games of 32 and 34 points, believed to be the first 30-point plus performances in NMHS girls’ basketball history.

 She again was voted all-WCC and team MVP, and this time added first-team class ‘L’ all-state, a trio of honors she’d repeat as a senior.

 Early in the Green Wave’s school-record 17-5 season in 1985-86, her final campaign, Laura became the girls’ all-time leading scorer.
 As a senior, she scored 455 points for a 21.7 average, all the while battling defenses designed to slow her down.